alexch/codelikethis/public/projects/yelpington_app.md

 ]
 ```

+You need to include at least 8 restaurants on your site.

 **Note** that we are defining our own *id* format; its rules are:

 * contents are the same as the base file name, except: